drbean/edit/tsailin/pasteur_perspective.md

 \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\--

-This study tested the hypotheses using the ordinary least square (OLS) regression.
-H1 predicted that the relationship between the organizational munificence and PO, and it was also divided into H1a and H1b for observing the influence of organizational munificence on the development of KCO and KUO in university departments.
-As shown in Table 5, Model 2 and 5 indicated organizational munificence has significantly positive impact on KCO (β = .251, *p* \< .05) and KUO (β = .175, *p* \< .05) as well as PO in Model 7 (β = .216, *p* \< .05).
-H1 is fully supported.
-Moreover, regarding H2, which also states the organizational flexibility has a positive influence on the PO.
-Model 3, Model 6 and Model 8 confirmed the organizational flexibility has positive contribution on KCO (β = .237, *p* \< .05), KUO (β = .152, *p* \< .10), and PO (β = .184, *p* \< .10).
-However, H2 is partially supported due to the impact on the development of KUO and PO.
+This study tested its hypotheses using ordinary least squares (OLS) regression.
+The first, H1 predicted a relationship between organizational munificence and PO, and its sub-hypotheses H1a and H1b similarly posited the influence of organizational munificence on the development of KCO and KUO.
+As seen in Table
+5, Model 2 and 5 indicate organizational munificence has a significant positive impact on KCO (β = .251, *p* \< .05) and KUO (β = .175, *p* \<
+.05) and Model 7 shows the same on PO (β = .216, *p* \< .05).
+H1 is fully
+supported.
+H2 states that organizational flexibility has a positive influence on PO.
+Model 3, Model 6 and Model 8 confirm that organizational flexibility has a positive relationship with KCO (β = .237, *p* \< .05), KUO (β = .152, *p* \< .10), and PO (β = .184, *p* \< .10), respectively.
+However, H2 is only partially supported due to the marginal impact on the development of KUO and PO.

 H3 stated that KCO is positively associated with departmental KUO.
 As shown in Table 6, Model 9 confirmed the relationship with strong effect